 If your home’s value remains stable, you can build equity (lower your loan-to-value ratio) by paying down your loan’s principal.
 If your payments are amortized (that is, based on a schedule by which you’d repay your loan in full by the end of its term), this happens automatically, simply by making your monthly payments.

-To lower your LTV more quickly, consider paying more than your required payment each month.
+To lower your LTV ratio more quickly, consider paying more than your required payment each month.
 This helps you chip away at your loan balance.
 (Check first to make sure your loan doesn’t carry any prepayment penalties.)

 Also, protect the value of your home by keeping it neat and well-maintained.
 Smart home improvements can help, too.
 However, it’s a good idea to consult an appraiser or real estate professional before investing in any renovations you hope will increase your home’s value.
 Remember that economic conditions—and the normal dips and swings of the real estate market—can affect your home’s value no matter what you do.
-If home prices increase, your LTV could drop, while falling home prices could cancel out the value of any improvements you might make.
+If home prices increase, your LTV ratio could drop; but falling home prices could cancel out the value of any improvements you might make.

 3 Questions to Ask Your Advisor